-Our Tourism Businesses report provides statistics on Australia’s 300,000 plus tourism businesses.
-Find out about changes in business size, numbers and contribution from June 2015 to June 2020.
+This report provides statistics on Australia’s tourism businesses.
+It reports on changes from June 2016 to June 2021 in:

 Increasing tourism businesses

-- a sharp increase in the number of businesses without employees, and
+- a large increase in the number of small and micro businesses

 About this report